conterra/mapapps-featureinfo-highlight/README.md

 ------------------
 In order to use the "dn_featureinfohighlight" bundle, simply add it to your app - no further configuration is required.

+If you would like to configure the colors of the highlights add the following configuration to your app.json

+    "dn_featureinfohighlight": {
+            "DrawGeometryHandler": {
+                "polygonColor": [red, green, blue, transparency (of fill color)], "pointColor": [red, green, blue, transparency (of fill color)], "polylineColor": [red, green, blue]
+            }
+        },

+The default values for the colors are:

+polygonColor: [0, 255, 255, 0.2]

+pointColor: [255, 0, 255, 0.2]

+polylineColor: [0, 255, 255]

 Development Guide
 ------------------
 ### Define the mapapps remote base